 Primary Elections In North Dakota

 North Dakota has open primaries.
-Voters are able to choose whichever party they want, but they are not allowed to cross party lines on the primary ballot and may only vote for candidates from one political party.
+Voters are able to choose any political party’s primary to vote in.
+However, voters are not allowed to cross party lines on the primary ballot and may only vote for candidates from one political party.
 17-year-olds cannot vote in the primary election even if they will be 18 by the corresponding general election, except for Democratic presidential caucuses.

 Voter ID In North Dakota